civilcode/civilcode/README.md

 ### Data Application

-For each platform a "data" application provides the domain types used across many applications.
+For each platform a "data" application provides the `CivilCode.Record` and `CivilCode.ValueObjects` used across many applications.
 These types are defined using Ecto and typically persisted in a RDMBS.

     acme_data/lib/acme_data/
       catalog/
-        product.ex
+        product_record.ex
       sales/
-        order.ex
-        order_item.ex
+        order_record.ex
+        order_item_record.ex
         quantity.ex
     acme_core/lib/acme_core/

 Structuring the application this way simplifies how the application interacts with the RDMBS, especially when testing (e.g. factories).

-Separating the data from the behaviour lends it self well to functional programming.
-Consider the type Maybe, that has several implementations, functor, applicative and monad (see the directory/module of [Control](https://github.com/slogsdon/elixir-control/tree/master/lib) a for library for type classes such as Monad).

-If a more specific type is required in a business use case, a new type can be created within the domain of that module.

-By using the existing data types, we avoid the overhead of mapping from table-backed structs to plain-old structs that have the exact same structure.

 ### Basic Functional Concepts